 In June, the Environmental Protection Agency (EPA) proposed the “Clean Power Plan” for states to reduce carbon emissions from power plants.
-The plan has stirred up quite the debate, so we asked CUB Action Network members for their .
+The plan has stirred up quite the debate, so we asked CUB Action Network members for their thoughts on the important issue.

 The plan’s nationwide goal is to help cut carbon pollution from the power sector by 30 percent by 2030.
 The rule encourages states to meet individual targets (Illinois’ target is to cut emissions by about 33 percent) by improving coal plant efficiency, increasing the use of “backup” natural gas plants when electricity demand is highest, expanding renewable energy use, and emphasizing overall energy efficiency.